mltframework/mlt_web/plugins/ConsumerAvformat.md

 description:
-set hls mpegts list of options for the container format used for hls (hls)
+set hls mpegts list of options for the container format used for hls (deprecated, use hls_segment_options instead of it.) (hls)
 type: string
 readonly: no
 required: no